-From V4.24 software onwards, a second and third metering row can be configured from the System Settings display:
+From V4.24 software onwards, a second and third metering row can be configured from the System Settings display (under Channel Display -> Multirow Metering):

 Each row can be assigned to a specific bank and layer (e.g. Bank 4, Layer 1), or be set to follow the "desk" switching (for example, to meter the alternate Layer of the active Bank).